AbhishekS101/Heart_Attack_Predictor/README.md

 # Heart_Attack_Predictor
-We have created a Heart Attack Predictor using K-Nearest Neighbor Algorithm
+We have created a Heart Attack Predictor using K-Nearest Neighbor Algorithm.

+# Tools

+Anaconda Spyder

+Tkinter